opendata-swiss/ogd-handbook-wiki/library/glossary.en.md

 #### Open Government Data (OGD)

-Data provided by government agencies under the Open Definition, see [Detailed defition of OGD](definition)
+Data provided by government agencies under the Open Definition, see [Detailed definition of OGD](definition)

 #### Platform